openharmony/docs/en/application-dev/reference/apis-camera-kit/js-apis-camera.md

 Implements a video session, which provides operations on the flash, exposure, focus, zoom, video stabilization, and color space.

+> **NOTE**
+>
+> This class is provided for the default video recording mode.
+It applies to common scenarios.
+It supports recording at various resolutions (such as 720p and 1080p) and frame rates (such as 30 fps and 60 fps).

 ### on('error')<sup>11+</sup>

 on(type: 'error', callback: ErrorCallback): void